emard/ulx3s/doc/MANUAL.md

 with USB-serial JTAG tool.

 Use Emard's fork of Xark's [FleaFPGA-JTAG](https://github.com/emard/FleaFPGA-JTAG) tool.
-This tool accepts VME format bitstreams which write bitstream to the FPGA SRAM or onboard SPI FLASH chip.
-When generating FLASH bitstream, follow the Lattice TN02050 document: "Programming External SPI Flash through JTAG for ECP5/ECP5-5G" section: "6.
-Programming the SPI Flash with bitstream file using Diamond Programmer" and select FLASH chip type as:
+This tool accepts VME files for uploading to the FPGA SRAM or onboard SPI FLASH chip.
+SRAM VME file is simple to make, but when generating FLASH VME file, follow the Lattice
+TN02050 document:
+"Programming External SPI Flash through JTAG for ECP5/ECP5-5G"
+section:
+"6.
+Programming the SPI Flash with bitstream file using Diamond Programmer" and select FLASH chip type:

     Family: SPI Serial Flash
     Vendor: Micron
     Device: SPI-M25F32
     Package.
 8-pin VDFPN8

-When it creates VME file, pass it to FleaFPGA-JTAG argument and wait 5-10 minutes, it's not particulary fast but it works.
+When it creates VME file, pass it to FleaFPGA-JTAG argument and wait 5-10 minutes, it's not particulary fast.

     FleaFPGA-JTAG bitstream-flash.vme